 Reasonable price is relevant to our location and what we offer.
-We provide what we believe are higher quality, fresh & tasty food and libations and a more comfortable accommodation (see “Air conditioning” question below) in a remote island setting on a beach bordered by jungle.
+We provide what we believe are higher quality, fresh & tasty food and libations and a more comfortable accommodation in a remote island setting on a beach bordered by jungle and the Caribbean Sea.

 Everything our guests consume and experience during their stay has to be brought to the island by freighter or airplane then transported to our resort in wheelbarrows across the island.

 We import many items not available in Nicaragua direct from the United States (often taking 3 to 4 months to arrive on Little Corn Island ).
-Due to this reality, we began planning for today many months ago.
-Due to that planning, we think your comfort levels are higher here relatively speaking and of course that means our rates are higher than some places on the island that do not offer the same level of comfort (although not higher than all).
+Due to this reality, we began planning for today up to six months ago.
+Due to that planning, we think your comfort levels are higher here relatively speaking and of course that means our rates are higher than some places on the island that do not offer the same level of comfort (although our rates not higher than all).

 Please realize also that when we confirm your reservation, we reserve that space for YOU!
 When others try to reserve your room we say no because we promised to keep that cabin available for your use.
 So, if something happens that prevents you from arriving on your scheduled date, or causes you to want to leave early you will be responsible for that cabin for the dates that we reserved it for you and turned down all other requests.

 Please be sure to read our cancel/refund policies and we strongly urge you to get “travel insurance” so you’re vacation investment is protected financially from any unexpected events.

 Our guests should also be aware, for example, that the trip from Big Corn Island to Little Corn Island is by commercial panga (an open boat) and sometimes can be very wet and rough.
 But also we want you to know that we have no control over the operation of the panga, the panga captains or the conditions in which it operates.